-Request Validation Policy
+Request Validation policy

 The request validation policy is used to validate the incoming HTTP request according to given rules.
 A rule is defined for an input value.
 This input value supports EL expression and is validated against constraint rules.